pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

             It it is not set, the monitoring metrics are not reported.
         -metrics-interval int
-            the report frequency of the monitoring metrics (15 by default, in seconds) -pd-urls string
+            the report frequency of the monitoring metrics (15 by default, in seconds) -node-id string
+            the unique ID of a Drainer node.
+If you do not specify this ID, the system automatically generates an ID based on the host name and listening port.
+        -pd-urls string
             the address of the PD cluster nodes (-pd-urls="http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379")
         -safe-mode
-            whether to enable the safe mode (divides the Update statement to Delete + Replace) -txn-batch int
+            Whether to enable safe mode so that data can be written into the downstream MySQL/TiDB repeatedly.
+            This mode replaces the `INSERT` statement with the `REPLACE` statement and splits the `UPDATE` statement into `DELETE` plus `REPLACE`.
+        -txn-batch int
             the number of SQL statements of a transaction which are output to the downstream database (1 by default)
         ```